derailed-dash/rickbot/README.md

 ### Every Session

-For local dev, always set these variables:
+For local dev, run the following from your project's root folder:

 ```bash
 # Authenticate yourself to gcloud